Selim II

 Selim II (سليم ثانى; II.
-Selim; 28 May 1524 – 15 December 1574), also known as Selim the Blond (Sarı Selim) or Selim the Drunkard (Sarhoş Selim), was the sultan of the Ottoman Empire from 1566 until his death in 1574.
-He was a son of Suleiman the Magnificent and his wife Hurrem Sultan.
-Selim had been an unlikely candidate for the throne until his brother Mehmed died of smallpox, his half-brother Mustafa was strangled to death by the order of his father and his brother Bayezid was killed on the order of his father after a rebellion against him and Selim.
+Selim; 28 May 1524 – 15 December 1574), also known as Selim the Blond (Sarı Selim) or Selim the Drunkard (Sarhoş Selim), was the Sultan of the Ottoman Empire from 1566 until his death in 1574.

-During his reign, his grand vizier Sokollu Mehmed Pasha exerted significant control over state governance.
+During his reign, his grand vizier Sokollu Mehmed Pasha held significant control over state governance.
 The conquest of Cyprus and Tunis were notable achievements during his reign but setbacks occurred in the Battle of Lepanto and the failed capture of Astrakhan as part of the war with Russia.